nyirongooscar40-cyber/Bright-Tv-Project/README.md

 3. Content Recommendations
-Identify genres or formats that boost engagement Suggest targeted content strategies for low-consumption days
+Identify genres or formats that boost engagement Suggest targeted content strategies for low consumption days

 4. Growth Initiatives
 Marketing and promotional strategies to attract new users